The Evolution region of the Eastern Sierra can be reached from Bishop on a

 identify a prominent moraine that, unlike the nearby slippery granite slabs,

 allows to climb (class 2) towards a chimney (also class 2).
 When the chimney

 ends, you are above the granite slabs.
 Move up and right towards the crest

 that connects Mt Haeckel and Mt Darwin.
 You should see a U-shaped boulder.

 Climb towards it and onto it.
 It allows you to cross over into the Haeckel basin.
 There is a small lake underneath.
 Coast to the left of it (lots of boulder hopping) and finally reach better ground, but stay as much to the left as possible to minimize the up and down ridges of this plateau.
 If you head for the northeastern corner of the plateau, you will enter a steep chute with much loose scree that goes straight down to Midnight Lake.
-While it looks scary and requires great care not to fall, it is feasible if there is no snow inside.
-If this chute is not feasile, head for the ridge to its right, that overlooks Midnight Lake to the left and Hungry Backpacker Lake to the right.
+It is debatable whether this is a short-cut, but it is certainly not for the faint of heart.
+It is more reasonable to head for the ridge to its right that overlooks Midnight Lake to the left and Hungry Backpacker Lake to the right.
 Continue on that ridge until a chute on the left (south) of the lake that allows you to zigzag to the lake over gentler terrain.
 Once at the lake coast the south side until you his the trail.
 The trail goes down to Dingleberry Lake and Blue Lake and finally Lake Sabrina.